bbopt/nomad/interfaces/PyNomad/readme.txt

 Alternatively, one can build PyNomad (and Nomad binaries) from Nomad source code as described below.

-The build procedure relies on Python 3.8 or higher and Cython 0.24 or higher.
+The build procedure relies on Python 3.6 and Cython 0.24 or higher.

 The procedure is often straightforward but several issues that can prevent